harveyormston/osc_gen/README.md

 # Examples

-These examples should how to:
+These examples show how to:

 - Use the sig module to generate oscillator shapes.
 - Use the zwave module to create an (up to) 16 slot wavetable for zebra out